 The programme is expected to grow over the coming year as more partners are engaged, more projects are developed and more funding bids are successfully submitted.

-The key milestone dates at which most projects will converge are in March (Lyra poetry festival), September (Bristol Open Doors) and October-November (Bristol Poetry Institute Annual Reading, the University of Bristol Autumn Art Lectures and Chatterton’s birthday).
+The key milestone dates at which most projects were due to converge were in March (Lyra poetry festival), September (Bristol Open Doors) and October-November (Bristol Poetry Institute Annual Reading, the University of Bristol Autumn Art Lectures and Chatterton’s birthday).
+The Covid 19 situation has necessitated several changes to the timetable with some events moving online and the likely extension of the programme into early 2021.

 - Romantic Bristol: Writing the City – creating two new interpretation layers to this free smartphone app: one on Chatterton and one on contemporary poetic responses to his life and work.